sidinfo22/sidinfo22/README.md

 - 👋 Hi, I’m @sidDaniels
 - 👀 I’m interested in Software Development, Technology, and photography
+- 🎓 I currently have a B.S. in Computer Science minoring in Cybersecurity, and the CompTIA Trifecta (A+, Net+, Sec+ )
 - 🌱 I’m currently learning cisco network infrastrcuture for the CCNA 200-301 exam
 - 💞️ I have created numerous developments and projects, including IndustryExamsPlus.com, a learning platform for mock exams and study materials; Tavernix.io, the parent tech startup company hosting a variety of projects and innovations; WeSpin360.org, a professional photography business and gallery; and many more.
 - 📫 I can be reached by email at Sidinfo21@gmail.com,